Do I need a snagging list for my new build home?

 When should I get a snagging survey?

-The quicker the survey is completed, the more time you have to reach an agreement with the developer, should any snags be identified.
+The quicker the survey is completed, the more time you have to reach an agreement with the developer, should any snags be found.
 The best time for a snagging survey is before you exchange contracts with the developer and move into your new home.

 What does a snagging list include?

-● Problems with internal finishes such as plastering and skirting boards
+● Problems with internal finishes, such as plastering and skirting boards

 ● Damage to external brickwork